andrew131001/Expense-Tracker-Project/README.md

 ## Description by each member

 ### By Daeyeong Ok
 Home: Display Current balance along with income and expenses.
 TableView with CRUD functionality shows what types of items added so far.
-When you select one of them, it goes to detail info screen.
+When you select one of them, it goes to detail info screen.<br>
 Category: Enumerate all categories.
-Detail info based on the category will be on the next screen by selecting one of them.
+Detail info based on the category will be on the next screen by selecting one of them.<br>
 Add: All info will be ready to get inputs.
 By clicking 'Add' button, item is going to be added.

 <img width="318" alt="home" src="https://user-images.githubusercontent.com/37741042/187049086-e35e5029-4a4a-44a9-910d-64659f7f498e.png"> <img width="325" alt="home-detail" src="https://user-images.githubusercontent.com/37741042/187049092-dfe1caba-7ce3-47f2-905d-f2b01485fc23.png">